michaeljarizala/data-discovery-dashboard/README.md

  Inside the project, smaller and re-usable components are further broken down into their own components.
 The goal is to make the app more modular, flexible, and to strengthen the separation of concerns (SoC).

- Inside the project, these smaller components is found within `./components` folder, particularly within the following sub-folders:
+ Inside the project, these smaller components are found within `./components` folder, particularly within the following sub-folders:

  - `atoms/`
  - `organisms/`